ibm-cloud-docs/pattern-zerto-dr-vcf/reference-architecture-zerto-vcf.md

 In the following reference architecture, a consolidated VCF deployment in two regions is assumed.

-The key features of this pattern are as follows:
+Key features of this pattern are:

 - **{{site.data.keyword.cloud_notm}} Infrastructure:**
    - Two VMware Cloud Foundation environments hosted on {{site.data.keyword.cloud_notm}}.
 Region 1 hosts the protected environment, and Region 2 hosts the recovery environment.
 Potentially the recovery region can also host development and test workloads that can be “sacrificed” when a disaster recovery is invoked or tested.
    - Multiple ESXi bare metal servers form a cluster hosting your virtual machines.
 - **Zerto Virtual Manager (ZVM):**
    - Manages everything that is required for the replication between the protection and recovery sites, except for  the actual replication of data.
-   - Running as a dedicated linux appliance and requires access to the Internet for licenceing.
+   - Runs as a dedicated linux appliance and requires access to the Internet for licenceing.
    - Interacts with the vCenter Server Appliance to get the inventory of VMs, disks, networks, hosts, etc.
    - Monitors changes in the hypervisor environment and responds.
    -  Unless sizing and performance considerations suggest otherwise, the application will be installed with embedded SQL Server (localdb) as the database, providing a robust and efficient data storage solution.